Hero Image

 Attend a club meeting and meet the club members and leaders.

-They will also help you pay for the program (Check or credit card)
+They will also help you pay for the program, pay the club or the 4-H office directly by completing the online payment survey

 WHERE DOES 4-H TAKE PLACE?